Worship & Tech at Connect Church

 This step involves meeting with our worship ministry leaders/team members to get to know you personally and musically.

 ✓ If you are a musician, you'll be asked to sing or play a few pre-determined songs that we will give you when we contact you.
+If you are a techie, we will discuss your interests and experience in our various audio, video and lighting ministries.

-✓ We'll also discuss why you feel God might be calling you to be a part of the team.
+✓ We'll discuss why you feel God might be calling you to be a part of the team.

 Live Band Audition/Tech Audition